lonelyplanet/objective-c-style-guide/README.md

 **TODO: Point to a canonical example project**

 When possible, always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

+### Core Data Model Files

+The current core data model file should not contain a version specific identifier.
+When adding new model versions, the current model file should be renamed to include the current version of the app, and a new model file added without any version specific identifier.
+This strategy makes it simple to identify which model versions belong to which versions of app releases.

 # Other Objective-C Style Guides